georgi123/check_status/README.md

 # ufw
-its a firewall sotware that is ease to use in our case we use debian linux
+its a firewall sotware that is ease to use in our case we will use this in debian linux